dev-ambar/springSecurity_AuthorizationServer/README.md

 # springSecurity_AuthorizationServer
- this is  project for the Authorization Server which genrate JWt based Aaoth Token  which is fether use for the Resource server to acces the resource
+ this is  project for the Authorization Server which generate JWt based OAuth Token  which is further use for the Resource server to access the resource